 If you see a red-bricked, bridge-like structure, that’s Maach Ecute Kanda Manseibashi, a shopping and dining complex that opened in 2013 from the remains of the long-closed Manseibashi Station.
 While it doesn’t have many shops, its restaurants and cafes offer a relaxing view, as this complex stretches down the Kanda River.
 They may not be as picturesque as Europe’s canal cafes, but they’re probably the closest a Tokyoite can get to experiencing dining by the waterside.

-Three cool ways to experience Akihabara
+Cool ways to experience Akihabara

 Akihabara by go-kart: